 The Company commenced four seismic surveys in Q4 2014 of which one survey was completed in the same quarter and the remaining surveys were completed in Q1 2015.
 Revenue is recognized on a percentage of completion basis.
 EBITDA in Q1 2015 also includes an accounting gain of \$5.4 million recognized on the sale of the Company's land software assets.
-Commodity prices remained significantly lower in Q1 2016 and all of 2015 as compared to 2014 which directly contributed to weaker financial results post Q1 2015.
+Commodity prices remained significantly lower in in the first half of 2016 and all of 2015 as compared to 2014 which directly contributed to weaker financial results post Q1 2015.
+Partially offsetting this were some significant seismic data library and log data license sales in Q1 and Q2 2016.